Smokey Pepper Soup

 2 (pointed) large Bell Peppers 2 tbsp.
 Olive Oil 1 Large Onion A pinch of Chili Flakes A pinch of Sea Salt 1 tsp.
 Balsamic Vinegar 1 tsp.
 Dried Basil 200 ml Boiling Water

-1. Cut the Bell Pepper into chunks and place on a tray.
+1. Preheat your oven to 180 degrees.
+2. Cut the Bell Pepper into chunks and place on a tray.
 Drizzle the Oil and make sure all the chunks are covered in oil.
 Cut the Onion in chunks about the same size and add to the mix.
-2. If you have a grill setting on your oven use this to slowly grill the vegetables until slightly charred.
-If you don’t, use a grill pan to grill the vegetables.
 3. Add a pinch of Chili and Salt before you place the tray in the oven.
 If you use the pan add it only after grilling.
-4. In about 10 to 15 minutes the Bell Pepper should become slightly blackened.
+4. In about 25-30 minutes the Bell Pepper should become slightly blackened.
 When this happens take the vegetables out.
 We prefer the Bell Pepper a bit darker, and leave it in a bit longer.
 But that most certainly is an acquired taste.
 5. Drop the mix into a blender add the Vinegar, Basil and Water.
 6. Blitz until the soup is smooth.
 Enjoy as hot as possible.

 Note: Red Bell Peppers are far sweeter than their cousins.
 We like the bit more bitter taste of the Orange and Yellow variations.